 Once again, one of the important points we really need to appreciate is that sailors usually developed scurvy within just 6 to 8 weeks after being at sea.
 But, based on worldwide and real world data we know that’s just way too fast for the disease to have developed from a deficiency condition.
 So, how about considering a stress test case with direct exposure to retinoic acid?
 Here’s just one such example: From:

-I have been on accutane for 2 weeks and have had really sore, red, sometimes bleeding gums for about a week now.
+Hi I have been on accutane for 2 weeks and have had really sore, red, sometimes bleeding gums for about a week now.
 Has anyone experienced this while on tane?
 This is my second course and I haven’t experienced it before, and never heard of it as a side effect so thought I would check if anyone else has had it or if I should go to the dentist to get it checked out!
+Thanks in advance.

 Could the “portable soup” have been made to be any more toxic?
 Well, yes, it could of and probably was.
 The portable soup, as well as some other provisioned foods, were packaged in tin cans where the joints were sealed with a lead-based solder.
 So, we are probably talking about retinoic acid and lead poisoning combined.
 This theory is supported by the modern findings of lead poisoning in the human remains of the crew of the famous Franklin Expedition (nicely preserved in Canada’s frozen tundra for the last 170 years).